 Whether you’re at the early stages of amphetamine abuse or full-blown addiction, it’s never too soon to consider getting treatment help.
 As a general rule, the longer amphetamine abuse continues the harder it is to recover from the drug’s harmful effects.

-If you need help finding amphetamine rehab in Oklahoma, call our helpline at 800-768-8728(Who Answers?).
+If you need help finding amphetamine rehab in Oklahoma, get help today at 800-816-1059(Who Answers?).
 We can help you find a program that’s right for you.